-ROME, Italy — Positioned just across the Mediterranean from Africa, Italy serves as a gateway to Europe for people escaping political instability, religious persecution and economic downturn in Africa and the Middle East.
-In 2017, 119,000 migrants (67-percent of all EU migrant arrivals) arrived in Italy from Libya, Tunisia, Eritrea, Sudan, Nigeria and Pakistan.
+ROME, Italy — Positioned on the Mediterranean Sea just across the African continent, Italy serves as a gateway to Europe for people escaping political instability, religious persecution and economic downturn in Africa and the Middle East.
+In 2017, 119,000 migrants (67 percent of all EU migrant arrivals) arrived in Italy from Libya, Tunisia, Eritrea, Sudan, Nigeria and Pakistan.
 Italy’s immigration system is oversaturated and unable to support the continuing migration of people to Italy.
 This influx of refugees has created many complications, and refugee housing in Italy is becoming increasingly scarce.

 Refugee Housing in Italy

 Because of the Dublin System, an EU regulation that mandates that “the country in which a migrant first enters the EU is responsible for their asylum claim,” Italy and other Mediterranean nations often bear the brunt of responsibility for migrants seeking asylum in Europe.
 Unfortunately, the current government in Italy has been drastically reducing the number of refugees entering the country in the last few years.
 In fact, that number has decreased by 77 percent since 2017.
 For those who are in the country, there are fewer and fewer benefits being distributed, such as housing.

 Unable to rely on the immigration system to provide refugee housing in Italy and incapable of paying rent for their own apartments, many migrants have little choice but to occupy abandoned buildings to avoid sleeping on the street.
 The Italian government, however, has been cracking down on these squats, evicting as many as 800 men, women and children at a time without providing alternative shelter.
 Thus, refugee housing in Italy is neither provided by the state nor is it tolerated when refugees create their own.